-Our lawyers are able to provide comprehensive services in all construction-related matters from the bidding, negotiation and drafting phase through project construction, and, in the event of a claim which cannot be settled, our experienced trial lawyers can litigate or arbitrate the claim.
+Our lawyers can provide comprehensive services in all construction-related matters, from the bidding, negotiation and drafting phase through project construction and completion.
+In addition, if a claim cannot be settled, our experienced trial lawyers can litigate or arbitrate the claim.

 Our Clients and Experience